You can have an authorised representative deal with us on your behalf. You can authorise them to enquire, act or get payments for you.

-You’ll need to provide us with:
+You’ll need to provide us with both of the following:

-- a written letter of request which includes your Medicare number
+- a written letter of request which includes your Medicare number.

 You can nominate to be an authorised representative if the person you intend to represent can no longer manage their own affairs due to a medical condition or disability.

-To be someone’s authorised representative, you must:
+To be someone’s authorised representative, you must all of the following:

 - be over 18 years old